 Great Plains College's newly refined strategic plan respects and builds on the integrity of our previous strategic plan and provides more accountability through clearly defined goals, objectives and success measures.
-Our strategic plan also considers the provincial government's overall strategy for economic growth and prosperity to 2020; our goals and objectives aim to assist the province in meeting its goals through education and training initiatives.

-Over the next three years, our refreshed strategic directions will focus on the continued development of our most important assets: our people and our programs.
+Our strategic plan also considers the provincial government's overall strategy for economic growth and prosperity; our goals and objectives aim to assist the province in meeting its goals through education and training initiatives.
+Our refreshed strategic directions will focus on the continued development of our most important assets: our people and our programs.
 Our people-students and employees-are at the heart of our business and we aim to optimize student and employee success which will result in the long-term accomplishments of Great Plains College as a whole.
 In addition to this, our program pillars-building partnerships and responding to labour market demands-fulfil our mandate and passion for providing valuable education and training programs to meet student needs along with business and industry requirements for qualified, skilled labour.

 The following document is a reflection of the time, efforts, ideas and energy that staff, board members and stakeholders have contributed to make this strategic plan a reality.
 We sincerely thank all of those who participated in this process for their contributions to help create and define our future.
-Together over the next three years, Great Plains College will embark on its latest journey toward achieving our vision of "growth, prosperity and quality of life through education and training" for all that work with our organization.
+Together, Great Plains College will embark on its latest journey toward achieving our vision of "growth, prosperity and quality of life through education and training" for all that work with our organization.